TravelDiari matches your credit cards to every hotel booking — saving you points you'd otherwise miss.

 Chase Sapphire Preferred.

 Two cards, head-to-head.
-We break down earning rates, perks, transfer partners, and the actual scenarios where each one wins.
+We break down earning rates, perks, transfer partners, and the real scenarios where each one wins.

 Wells Fargo